airbnb/streamalert/docs/source/deployment.rst

 To accomplish this, ``manage.py`` contains a ``lambda deploy`` command.

-To publish new changes for all AWS Lambda functions:
+To deploy new changes for all AWS Lambda functions:

 .. code-block:: bash

   $ python manage.py lambda deploy --processor all

-Optionally, to publish changes for only a specific AWS Lambda function:
+Optionally, to deploy changes for only a specific AWS Lambda function:

 .. code-block:: bash

   $ python manage.py lambda deploy --processor rule
   $ python manage.py lambda deploy --processor alert

-To apply infrastructure level changes (additional Kinesis shards, Lambda memory, etc), run:
+To apply infrastructure level changes (additional Kinesis Shards, new CloudTrails, etc), run:

 .. code-block:: bash